dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="copy-dist-files.js" path="upgrade-phonecat-2-hybrid/copy-dist-files.js"></code-example>

-And that is all you need to use AOT while upgrading your app!
+And that is all you need to use AOT while upgrading your application.

-### Adding The Angular Router And Bootstrap
+### Adding the Angular router and Bootstrap

 At this point, you've replaced all AngularJS application components with their Angular counterparts, even though you're still serving them from the AngularJS router.